-This Prospectus-Offer to Exchange and the documents incorporated by reference herein may include forward-looking statements that reflect VMware's and EMC's current views with respect to, among other things, future events and financial performance.
-You can identify these forward-looking statements by the use of forward-looking words, such as "outlook," "believes," "expects," "potential," "continues," "may," "will," "should," "seeks " "approximately," "predicts," "intends," "plans," "estimates," "anticipates" or the negative version of those words or other comparable words.
-Any forward-looking statements contained in this Prospectus-Offer to Exchange are based upon VMware's or EMC's historical performance and on current plans, estimates and expectations.
-The inclusion of this forward-looking information should not be regarded as a representation by VMware, EMC or any other person that the future plans, estimates or expectations contemplated by us will be achieved.
+Some of the statements under "Prospectus Summary," "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Business" and elsewhere in this prospectus may contain forward-looking statements that reflect our current views with respect to, among other things, future events and financial performance.
+You can identify these forward-looking statements by the use of forward-looking words, such as "outlook," "believes," "expects," "potential," "continues," "may," "will," "should," "seeks," "approximately," "predicts," "intends," "plans," "estimates," "anticipates" or the negative version of those words or other comparable words.
+Any forward-looking statements contained in this prospectus are based upon our historical performance and on current plans, estimates and expectations.
+The inclusion of this forward-looking information should not be regarded as a representation by us, the underwriters or any other person that the future plans, estimates or expectations contemplated by us will be achieved.
 Such forward-looking statements are subject to various risks and uncertainties.
-Accordingly, there are or will be important factors that could cause VMware's or EMC's actual results to differ materially from those indicated in these statements.
-We believe that these factors include but are not limited to those described under "Risk Factors" in this Prospectus-Offer to Exchange.
-These factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements that are included, as to EMC, or incorporated by reference in this Prospectus-Offer to Exchange.
+Accordingly, there are or will be important factors that could cause our actual results to differ materially from those indicated in these statements.
+We believe that these factors include but are not limited to those described under "Risk Factors."
+These factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements that are included in this prospectus.
+We do not undertake any obligation to publicly update or review any forward-looking statements that are included in this prospectus.
 We do not undertake any obligation to publicly update or review any forward-looking statement, whether as a result of new information, future developments or otherwise.

 If one or more of these or other risks or uncertainties materialize, or if our underlying assumptions prove to be incorrect, actual results may vary materially from what we may have anticipated.
-Any forward-looking statements you read in this Prospectus-Offer to Exchange reflect our current views with respect to future events and are subject to these and other risks, uncertainties and assumptions relating to VMware's and EMC's operations, results of operations, financial condition, growth strategy and liquidity.
-You should specifically consider the factors identified in this Prospectus-Offer to Exchange and in EMC's Quarterly Report on Form 10-Q for the quarter ended March 31, 2007 that could cause VMware's or EMC's actual results to differ before making an investment decision.
+Any forward-looking statements you read in this prospectus reflect our current views with respect to future events and are subject to these and other risks, uncertainties and assumptions relating to our operations, results of operations, financial condition, growth strategy and liquidity.
+You should specifically consider the factors identified in this prospectus that could cause our actual results to differ before making an investment decision.